 As anyone currently looking for employment knows, job seeking is an activity that requires patience, persistence and self-belief.
-Unless you’re very fortunate or gifted, you’ll work your way through numerous applications without so much as an acknowledgement, never mind being called for an interview.
+Unless you’re very fortunate or gifted, you’ll work your way through numerous applications without so much as an acknowledgment, never mind being called for an interview.

 Identify jobs that are suitable

 A person with a disability should be honest with him/herself and recognise when a job specification counts them out of that position.
-For example, a wheelchair user would find it impossible to work in a kitchen, given the sparsity of space and the requirement to be on one’s feet for the job.
+For example, a wheelchair user would find it near impossible to work in a kitchen, given the sparsity of space and the requirement to be on one’s feet for the job.

 Refining the job search shouldn’t be all about exclusion and narrowing one’s options, though.
 A disabled jobseeker might well have a lot of skills and character traits that are as good as, if not better than, an able-bodied person.
 Therefore, the disabled jobseeker should identify their skills and strengths and use these to guide their job search.

 Ideally, a person with a disability would find a job that allows them to work from home, does not require physical exertion, pays sufficiently to cover medical expenses and involves comparatively little stress.